Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
 But it's fucking **CENSORED**.
 The issue is that I could deal with that in my life until I heard the existence of a red blood hack.
 That’s a pretty good idea, I thought to myself.
 Let’s download the ROM and have fun!

 My fun hit a wall rapidely.
 The NCI blood hack was a "scammers only" version not released in the public domain and VERY expensive for what it is (probably a 40€ revamped Aliexpress cartridge).
-Who knows, scammers have no screwdriver nor EPROM programmer anyways.
+Not my concern though, I'm not client for expensive objects only there to take dust on shelves.

 SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort to cook a public version.
 Basically I began thinking doing the hack seriously in June 2026 and was able to release the first version in July 2026.